-Number four is a lesson creation mode – web page designer tool or a visual editor.
+- lesson creation mode – web page designer tool or a visual editor.
 How to create a description of the lessons with the designer tool, we described in this article.

 How to add a hometask for a student?

-Number six and below on the overview screenshot display the task settings.
+Below on the overview screenshot display the task settings.
 Here is a part of this screenshot:

 First of all, you can decide when a lesson is supposed to be completed: if a student just reads it (which is suitable for the theoretical lectures, introductory lessons) or if a student does the task.
 The second option enables you to enter the text of the task and to attach the files, for example, empty report forms or additional didactic materials.
 Therefore, you don’t have to overload the lesson description with files and thus hint the student where to apply this or that knowledge.